mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/fetch-conversation/kotlin.md

 Notice the use of the `client` - this references the exact same object as the  `client` referred in the `LoginViewModel` (instance is also retrieved by `NexmoClient.get()`).

 > **Note:** Conversation id is retrieved from `Config.CONVERSATION_ID` provided in the previous step.

+If a conversation has been retrieved, you're ready to process to the next step: getting the events for your conversation.